Open

 Processing and Agreement

-- Successful applicants are expected to sign a contribution agreement within six to twelve months of approval in principle.
+- Successful applicants are expected to finalize and sign the contribution agreement within a reasonable delay of six to twelve months after the approval-in-principle letter.

 Additional information

-- Transport Canada will offer webinars in both official languages in March and April.
+- Transport Canada will offer webinars in both official languages during March and April.

-- Stream 1 is invitation-based and requires a mandatory expression of interest.
+- Stream 1 is invitation-based and only invited applicants may submit a mandatory expression of interest.

-- Stream 2 and Stream 3 do not require a formal invitation.
+- Streams 2 and 3 do not require a formal invitation from TC.

 Contacts